Oseias-maker/reprography-nodejs/README-en.md

 MAILER_PASS=
 #Email that requests / reprography evaluations will be sent
 MAILER_COMPANY_EMAIL=
-MAILER_HOST_PORT= #Front-end Host and Port that will be sent in password recovery email
+#Front-end Host and Port that will be sent in password recovery email
 #exaple: http://localhost:3002
 MAILER_HOST_PORT=